 A sundries area sold laundry detergent, snacks, frozen meals, toiletries, etc.

 Yes, there was a pool, which I didn’t have time to try out, but was popular among the kids.

 The surprising feature of the Holiday Inn was Bapa’s Bistro and Bar.
 The prices were reasonable and the portions were large.
 The Reuben sandwich I had was really good, and the restaurant filled up pretty quickly, with plenty more room service orders being phoned in.

 For breakfast the prices were definitely very reasonable for a hotel restaurant, with excellent “Kids Eat Free” promotions.

 The Holiday Inn Titusville is just one of many hotels all located in roughly the same area on the same exit in Titusville.
 It’s located on I-95 at Highway 50, Exit #215.
 The hotel is located on the same side street as the Hampton Inn and Fairfield Inn and Suites, with a Cracker Barrel located nearby, so it’s a matter of price and preference (not distance) when choosing from these locations.

 It’s a super easy drive from the Kennedy Space Center.
 Just turn left out of KSC, and keep going straight.
 You’ll be on the 405, and you’ll keep going until you get into the heart of town, where there’s a Target, other hotel properties, restaurants and more located in a cluster.
 Turn left, go under I-95, and turn right onto the road where the hotels are located – look for the Fairfield Inn because the signage is hard to see.

-If it hadn’t been for the stinky room (and possibly the noisy neighbors, too), I would whole heartedly recommend this property.
-Maybe you won’t get the smelly room and will enjoy it, too.
+If it hadn’t been for the stinky room (and possibly the noisy neighbors, too), I would whole heartedly recommend the Holiday Inn Titusville.